AlifePlus SISKI Synergy (APS): Technical Analysis

 Individually, none of these similarities would be notable — many mods solve similar problems.
 But the pattern is that APS's entire feature list was assembled by systematically cataloguing what already exists in the Anomaly modding ecosystem and asking an AI to generate equivalents.
 Nearly every feature in APS traces to an existing Anomaly mod or to AlifePlus itself.
 The remainder are generic RPG templates — personality traits, boss tiers, nickname pools — with no STALKER-specific grounding.

 On ideas vs code: Gameplay ideas are not copyrightable, and multiple mods can implement similar features.
 But there is a difference between independently arriving at the same idea and feeding existing mods' source code into an AI to generate equivalents.
 The original authors — Demonized, Vintar0, xcvb, dEmergence, bmblbx176, dph-hcl — spent real time solving these problems.
-None are credited in APS.
+None of them are credited in APS.

 License